 Looking for a dreamy yet classic foliage plant to add some depth to your garden?
 The Halcyon Hosta is most certainly worth a look!

 The Halcyon Hosta is a shade-tolerant perennial plant known for its beautiful heart-shaped dusky blue-green leaves.
-Halcyon hostas are medium-sized blue plants and do not have variegation on their leaves.
-This low-maintenance ornamental is easy to find, simple to plant, and has very low maintenance needs.
-Halcyon Hosta is often used for breeding new hosta varieties because of the great attributes the plant has.
+This medium-sized variety grows to about 40″ wide and 18″ tall.
+It has matte pointed leaves and grows best in partial shade and rich, well-drained soil.
+Halcyon Hosta is often used for breeding new hosta varieties of medium-sized blue hostas.

 In this article, we will go through some of the different aspects of the lovely Halcyon Hosta, including what it looks like and how to take care of it.

 Halcyon Hosta: The Basics

 The Halcyon Hosta was developed in the UK by Eric Smith in the 1970s as part of his popular Tardiana group and introduced through the British Hosta and Hemerocallis Society (BHHS) in 1988.
 Halcyon remains one of the most popular types of hostas worldwide and is also a popular cultivar for breeding new hosta varieties.

 The Halcyon Hosta has heart-shaped blueish leaves.
 However, sometimes they can be narrow and spear-shaped as well (particularly when the plants are young).
 The leaves are smooth, flat, and have a fairly thick texture with a waxy coating.
 There is a variegated version with golden leaves and blue edges called June hosta, which was developed as a tissue-cultured sport of Halcyon.